-Vietnam Visa Choice (www.vietnamvisachoice.com) Online support from native English-speakers and this agency guarantees your visa will be issued within the time specified.
+Vietnam Visa Choice (www.vietnamvisachoice.com) Online support from native English-speakers.
+This agency also guarantees your visa will be issued within the time specified.

-You can also obtain visas through Vietnamese embassies and consulates around the world but fees are normally much higher than using a visa agent, and (depending, on the country) the process can be slow.
-In Asia, Vietnamese visas tend to be issued in two to three working days in Cambodia, or in Europe and North America it takes around a week.
+You can also obtain visas through Vietnamese embassies and consulates around the world, but fees are normally much higher than using a visa agent and (depending on the country) the process can be slow.
+In Asia, Vietnamese visas tend to be issued in two to three working days in Cambodia.
+In Europe and North America it takes around a week.